 The onset of vertigo can be due to factors such as a fluctuation in emotion (情志不遂), ageing and deficiencies in Kidney Yin (年高肾亏), after a serious illness (病后体虚), uncontrolled diet (饮食不节) and blood stasis due to injury (跌仆损伤，瘀血内阻).
 Even though the root causes of vertigo may be due to the aforementioned reasons, from the TCM point of view, pathological changes are divided into two: the excess, due to pathogenic wind or fire, phlegm or blood stasis disturbing the brain; and the deficiency, which is associated with the asthenia of Qi and blood, lack of Liver or Kidney Yin to nourish the brain.

 One should consider the internal and external factors in order to prevent vertigo.
-Physical exercises, ensuring emotional wellbeing, optimum amount of daily rest, and a healthy diet are all important.
+Physical exercises, ensuring emotional wellbeing, an optimum amount of daily rest, and a healthy diet are all important.

 TCM Formulas for Vertigo Causes

 Treatment: Clear the Liver’s Yang, and smooth out the Liver’s Qi

 TCM formula: Tian ma gou teng tang (天麻钩藤汤)

 TCM formula: Gui pi tang (归脾汤)

 3. DEFICIENCY OF KIDNEY YIN